miker704/Strife/patches2.md

     - Changed the conditional rendering of search icons in explore servers page.
     - Added Reset search function when clicking the x icon in explore servers to clear search input.
     - Added hover style for the x button in search input for explore servers page.
+    - Removed SetTimeOuts for 99% of all animation closings for modals and replaced with a a promise instead.

 ## Backend Changes